hoangduytran/blender-manual/manual/addons/add_curve/ivy_gen.rst

    :align: right
    :width: 220px

-Located in the :menuselection:`3D Viewport --> Sidebar --> Create tab`.
+Located in the :menuselection:`3D Viewport --> Sidebar --> Create` tab.

-Located in the :menuselection:`3D Viewport --> Operator`.
+Add Default Ivy
+   Creates ivy using the default parameters.

-The Update Ivy operator is separate from the main menu and appears in the 3D Viewport.
+The Update Ivy operator is separate from the main menu and appears in the 3D Viewport's :ref:`bpy.ops.screen.redo_last` panel.
-You can adjust settings in the panel and press the *Update* button to update parameters.
+You can adjust settings in the panel and press the *Update Ivy* button to update parameters.

 Instructions